OGGM/oggm/docs/shop.rst

 .. admonition:: **New in version 1.6!**

-   Since v1.6, Level 4 and Level 5 have changed!
+   In v1.6, Level 4 and Level 5 have changed!
+The explanations below are valid for OGGM version 1.6.0 and above.

-Currently, there are six available levels of pre-processing:
+There are six available levels of pre-processing:

 - **Level 0**: the lowest level, with directories containing the glacier outlines only.